StoneCanSave-ETH/DSAC_Python/README.md

 Basically, the file `./code` includes all programs and there are some introduction to them partially.

+* **Model_obj.py:** The architecture of 3D coordinate regression CNN.
+* **Model_score.py:** The architecture of 3D coordinate regression CNN.
+* **cnn.py / cnn_Sam.py:** It contains architecture of end-to-end architecture and some important functions for all kinds of training.

 * **train_obj.py:** With RGB images as the input, and the depth information as the ground truth, it trains a 3D coordinate regression CNN to predict each pixel's real scene coordinate in the image.

 * **train_score.py:** Based on a trained 3D coordinate regression CNN, it continues to train a score regression CNN to evaluate the score for each hypothesis given their ground true camera poses.
-* **test_for_all.py:** It can test component-wisely RANSAC, Vanilla RANSAC, and DSAC pipeline and outputs rotation and translation errors of the final hypothesis.
+* **test_for_all.py:** It can test Traditional RANSAC,  Score RANSAC, and DSAC pipeline and outputs rotation and translation errors of the final hypothesis.
 * **File_operation_chess.py:** It splits the Chess image sets into the training part and the test part.
 * **File_operation_fire.py:** It splits the Fire image sets into the training part and the test part.